johndoe31415/kids-stuff/README.md

 Take old jam jar, make hole in the top, approximately 1cm in diameter.
 Put about 10ml of Ethanol (rubbing alcohol) in the bottom.
 Place jar in waterbath (when it works, jar will eventually burst, need to not spill burning alcohol everywhere).
 Close jar, light at hole.
-See if can get continuous jet.
+See if can get to run continuously.

 ## Can Phone
 Two tin cans, Nylon string, build a can phone.